ZetsKP/InternetStuff/docs/torrents.md

 - [rTorrent ArchWiki Page](https://wiki.archlinux.org/index.php/RTorrent) - Detailed article to answer most common questions about rTorrent.
 - [pyrocore](https://github.com/pyroscope/pyrocore) - A collection of tools for the BitTorrent protocol and especially the rTorrent client.
 - [rTorrent research](https://calomel.org/rtorrent_mods.html) - Security modifications and other hacks for usability.
-- [flood](https://github.com/jfurrow/flood) - A web UI for rTorrent with a Node.js backend and React frontend.
 - [rTorrent Seedbox Guide](https://jes.sc/kb/rTorrent-ruTorrent-Seedbox-Guide.php) - This guide is a single-page, comprehensive guide to take you step-by-step through installation and configuration.
 - [rtorrent-ps](https://github.com/pyroscope/rtorrent-ps) - Extended rTorrent distribution with a fully customizable canvas and colors, other feature additions, and complete docs.